olivierh59500/memfile/README.md

     char buffer[ 256 ];
     fscanf( &fp, "%s", buffer );

 Just include memfile.h and you're good to go.
 I've created an example to demonstrate usage in main.c.
+As extra goodies I've included the incbin script I used to generate the poem symbol from main.c (incbin.pl stolen from Richard Mitton).